sio/potyarkin.com/content/posts/draft-hlc.md

 we don't know while remaining unaware about the very fact of not knowing.

 ### ORM

+SQLite to store data.
+Web framework to interact with user.
+Python to glue them together.
+The need in all these parts comes naturally, you could not "forget" to use any one of them.
+Yet they are not the only parts that are needed.

+Nowhere in Python's database API documentation it says that composing each query individually is highly inefficient in a database-driven application.
+No one hints that there exist a whole other class of libraries called Object-Relational Mappers ([ORM]).
+And I was not clever enough to deduce that on my own.

+But I wasn't too dumb either.
+I figured that repeating myself every time I needed to run a simple query was wrong.
+So I stashed that code away into `SQL` class.
+I figured that Book and Author objects require a lot of common methods to interact with database.
+So I separated that code into `TableEntityWithID` class.
+I have essentially implemented an ORM without knowing what ORM is.
+Of course, it is far inferior to SQLAlchemy and the likes.
+Of course, I will never use it in another project now that I know that there are industry standard solutions in this area.
+But I see no point in replacing my (suboptimal) implementation now.
+Because it works and nothing is broken and nothing is missing.

+I consider my ORM to be a valuable educational experience even if it somewhat stalled the overall progress of the project.

 ### Multi-threading
 ### Database migrations
 ### JavaScript is a lot of work